Efimster/DynamicSPARQL/DynamicSPARQL/readme.txt

  queringFunc - Function (Func<string, SparqlResultSet>) for SPARQL querying of RDF source updateFunc - Function (Func<string,object>) for SPARQL Update.
  autoquotation - true: automatically adds missed quotes.
-Avoid use with regular expression filtering and strings contained whitespace. treatUri - true: result uri will be treated (fragment or last segment) prefixes - predefined prefixes
+Avoid use with regular expression filtering. treatUri - true: result uri will be treated (fragment or last segment) prefixes - predefined prefixes skipTriplesWithEmptyObject - Defines whether to skip triples with empty object mindAsterisk - Determines whether to interpret '?*' as 'some variable' (don't care which one)

  Typed projection: